-After my conversation with Danny on the Monday I went to Mandy’s house.
-Her sister was there and she worked in a solicitors office; when I told them what Danny had said about not divorcing him Mandy’s sister had said I must start divorce proceedings because if I bought Danny out of the house but didn’t divorce him he would still be entitled to half of the value, even though it was just in my name.
+After my conversation with Danny on the Monday I went to Susan’s house.
+Her sister was there and she worked in a solicitors office; when I told them what Danny had said about not divorcing him Susan’s sister had said I must start divorce proceedings because if I bought Danny out of the house but didn’t divorce him he would still be entitled to half of the value, even though it was just in my name.

 I knew she was right, I really didn’t want to divorce Danny, but it made sense.
-So Mandy’s sister arranged for me to go and see someone in her firm because they provided legal aid.
+So Susan’s sister arranged for me to go and see someone in her firm because they provided legal aid.

 I had no money to pay for a divorce and even with legal aid I needed an initial payment to start proceedings; so I got Danny’s bike back from Della’s house and I took it to the bike shop at the end of the road and sold it for eighty pounds.
 With the money from this in hand I made the appointment with the solicitor to commence divorce proceedings.